bogatabeav/AllCurrencyConverter/README.md

 **Configuring Your Connection**

-1. Open config.php in a text editor.
+1. Open Connections/config.php in a text editor.

 2. Replace the text in single quotation marks on line 8 to the previously chosen database name.